imranalmunyeem/Java-For-Testers/README.md

        --- use relative file path (File seperator)

+### ⚫ Java Generics
+###    Java Generic Class
+        --- The Java Generics allows us to create a single class, interface, and method that can be used with different types of data (objects).

+        --- We can create a class that can be used with any type of data.
+Such a class is known as Generics Class.

+        Note: Generics does not work with primitive types (int, float, char, etc).

+ ###   Java Generics Method
+       --- Similar to the generics class, we can also create a method that can be used with any type of data.
+Such a class is known as Generics Method.

+###    Bounded Types
+       --- In general, the type parameter can accept any data types (except primitive types).

+       --- if we want to use generics for some specific types (such as accept data of number types) only, then we can use bounded types.

+###   Advantages of Java Generics
+###      1. Code Reusability
+         --- With the help of generics in Java, we can write code that will work with different types of data.
+For example, public <T> void genericsMethod(T data) {...}
+             Here, we have created a generics method.
+This same method can be used to perform operations on integer data, string data, and so on.

+###      2. Compile-time Type Checking
+            // using Generics
+                    GenericsClass<Integer> list = new GenericsClass<>();
+              Here, we know that GenericsClass is working with Integer data only.
+Now, if we try to pass data other than Integer to this class, the program will generate an error at compile time.

+###      3. Used with Collections
+         --- The collections framework uses the concept of generics in Java.
+For example,
+            // creating a string type ArrayList
+                    ArrayList<String> list1 = new ArrayList<>();
+            // creating a integer type ArrayList
+                    ArrayList<Integer> list2 = new ArrayList<>();
+              In the above example, we have used the same ArrayList class to work with different types of data.

 ### ⚫  Notes:
       --- Static means that the method belongs to the Main class and not an object of the Main class.
       --- void means that this method does not have a return value.